G7: Member country data

 The G7 is composed of the seven wealthiest advanced countries.
 The People's Republic of China, according to its data, would be the second-largest with 17.90% of the world net wealth, but is excluded because of its relatively low net wealth per adult and Human Development Index.
 As of 2021, Crédit Suisse reports the G7 (without the European Union) represents around 53% of the global net wealth; including the EU, the G7 accounts for over 60% of the global net wealth.

-Criticism and controversy
+The combined population of the G7 countries is about 10% of world population.

-2014 suspension and subsequent exclusion of Russia
+Reception

-In March 2014 Russia was suspended by G7 members from the political forum G8 following the annexation of Crimea.
-In January 2017, Russia announced it would permanently leave the G8, which came into effect June 2018.
+According to the group hegemony theory, the G7 has helped stabilise and perpetuate an inequitable world economic order.

 2015 protests

-About 7,500 protesters led by the group 'Stop-G7' demonstrated during the summit.
+About 7,500 protesters led by the group 'Stop-G7' demonstrated during the 2015 summit in Bavaria, Germany.
 About 300 of those reached the 3 m high and 7 km long security fence surrounding the summit location.
 The protesters questioned the legitimacy of the G7 to make decisions that could affect the whole world.
 Authorities had banned demonstrations in the area closest to the summit location and 20,000 police were on duty in Southern Bavaria to keep activists and protesters from interfering with the summit.